rust-lang/rust/doc/rust.md

 An implementation can take type parameters, which can be different from the type parameters taken by the trait it implements.
-Implementation parameters are written after after the `impl` keyword.
+Implementation parameters are written after the `impl` keyword.

 ~~~~
 # trait Seq<T> { }